smflores1/Insights-coding-challenge-find-political-donors/README.md

 ### Global functions

 **my_round**: The argument is an floating point number.
 The output is the integer nearest to the argument, with the convention that we round half-integers up to their nearest integer.
 For example, 2.5 rounds up to 3.
-This function uses the built-in python function "round," which instead rounds half-integers to their nearest even number.
+This function uses the built-in python function "round", which instead rounds half-integers to their nearest even number.
 For example, round(2.5) = 2.
-Because we instead want, for example, 2.5 to round up to 3, we use the function "my_round."
+Because we instead want, for example, 2.5 to round up to 3, we use the function "my_round".

 **check_zip_code_format**: The argument is a single string.
 The output is True if the string has length 5 and comprises positive integers, and it is False if otherwise.
 The purpose of this function is to check that the input string has the format of a zip code.
 (A better function would simply check that a given string is among the finite list of all U.S. zip codes.
 We do this in the jupyter notebook included with this repo.)